 Find Cheap Auto Insurance Quotes in Texas

-Below, we've ranked the average monthly cost of a minimum-coverage policy for the nine insurers sampled in our research, from cheapest to most expensive.
-We also note how much someone would need to dedicate to car insurance if they earned $2,000 a month after taxes.
+Below, we've ranked the nine insurers sampled in our research from cheapest to most expensive monthly average.
+We also note how much income a driver would dedicate to car insurance if they earned $2,000 a month after taxes.

 Insurance share of $2,000 monthly income